 - Be yourself.
 Before Belichick came to the Patriots, he was the unsuccessful coach of the Cleveland Browns.
 O'Connor says that in Cleveland, Belichick was trying to emulate his mentor, Bill Parcels.
 That didn't work.
-By the time he came to New England he was ready to be he own man.
-O'Connor tells the story of Belichick's assistants who have not been so successful when they've gone on to be head coaches on their own, arguing that they have tried to coach like Belichick rather than finding their own path to success.
+By the time he came to New England, he was ready to be his own man.
+O'Connor tells the story of Belichick's assistants who have not been so successful when they've gone on to be head coaches on their own, arguing that they have tried to coach like Belichick, rather than finding their own path to success.

 - Know your employees.
 Belichick is famous for signing veterans who have not excelled on their prior teams, identifying their strengths and giving them the opportunity to excel by using those strengths.
 O'Connor reports that Belichick's private persona is much more easygoing and friendly than the curmudgeon he presents to the public.
 His focus on individual players is also an adjustment from Belichick's Cleveland Brown days.
 O'Connor cites one athlete who had been a member of both teams who said that while the Patriots want to win Super Bowls for Belichick, there was no such loyalty on the Browns.